unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 #### Easy PRs using GitHub (not git knowledge needed)
 For people that may not have enough experience forking and working with Git repositories locally, here we explain an easy way of proposing PRs using GitHub website:

-VIDEO PENDING!
+VIDEO PENDING --> TODO in official repo

+> ⚠️ This option is encouraged for people with no Git/GitHub experience, same process could be manually followed: [GitHub, working with forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks)

 #### Creating a Pull Request

 You may be creating a Pull Request for an existing issue or proposal.
-If the Pull Request is related to an existing issue, please link it by providing the **Issue** number on the **Fixes #[Issue-Number]** section of the Pull Request description (replace "[]" too).
-If the Pull Request is related to an issue that has not been reported yet, please report it, following the [previously](https://github.com/unaihuete-org/GitHub_Playground/blob/main/.github/CONTRIBUTING.md#reporting-issues) mentioned steps.
+If the Pull Request is related to an existing issue, link it by providing the **Issue** number on the **Fixes #[Issue-Number]** section of the Pull Request description (replace "[]" too).

+> ⚠️ If the Pull Request is related to an issue that has not been reported yet, please report it, following the [previously](https://github.com/unaihuete-org/GitHub_Playground/blob/main/.github/CONTRIBUTING.md#reporting-issues) mentioned steps.

 If your Pull Request is related to a proposal, no **Issue** item needs to be created/referenced.